-Effluent Storage Location Septic tanks adjacent site office and weighbridge Current SDS Location Located in supervisor office Emission control equipment Access to council commercial vacuum/ pump truck, soil, sand, bleach, sodium bicarbonate PPE PVC Gloves, goggles, overalls Quantity stored on site 3000L tank at office1000L tank at weighbridge Emergency Response Assess Quickly assess the spill: Decide whether to handle the situation at a site level or if you require emergency services involvement.
+Effluent Storage Location Septic tanks adjacent site office and weighbridge Current SDS Location Located in supervisor office Emission control Access to council commercial vacuum/ pump truck, soil, sand, bleach, sodium equipment bicarbonate РРЕ PVC Gloves, goggles, overalls Quantity stored on site 2000L tank at office Assess Quickly assess the spill: Decide whether to handle the situation at a site level or if you require emergency services involvement.
 Advise your team of the hazard Investigate source of the spill, isolating the cause of the spill if this can be completed safely Ensure Personal Safety First priority is to ensure safety of yourself and others in the area.
-Consider evacuation and isolation based on risk assessment following site emergency response plan Do you or others require PPE Contaminated areas must be clearly marked or cordoned off to restrict access.
-Site personnel must not come into contact with effluent, due to health risks Secure Secure Secure the area around the spill by positioning barricades to prevent unintended access If hazards to public or site personnel exists post a guard immediately Contain Conduct a risk assessment to determine best approach for preventing any further effluent from spilling
+Consider evacuation and isolation based on risk assessment following site emergency response plan Do you or others require PPE Emergency Response Contaminated areas must be clearly marked or cordoned off to restrict access.
+Site personnel must not come into contact with effluent, due to health risks Secure • Secure the area around the spill by positioning barricades to prevent unintended access • If hazards to public or site personnel exists post a guard immediately Contain • Conduct a risk assessment to determine best approach for preventing any further effluent from spilling

-If the spill has entered a site dam, or has the potential to discharge off site contain the spill quickly by surrounding with man sand Prevent If spill is contained within one of the site dams, prevent spillage from discharging from the site by: o shutting off all process water pumps o shutting off the butterfly valve at the discharge channel of level 3 o blocking off the drain that runs from the sediment dam to discharge channel on level 3 o pumping water from sediment dam to drop cut sump dam Absorb A commercial septic vacuum / pump truck contractor should be called to remove all visible liquid and solid material.
-Disposal An emergency sewerage remediation company must be used f the cleanup Reporting Incident details must be entered into iCare along with corrective and preventative actions Further response EPA and DPIE must be notifi o prevent any of the effluent from of ied as soon as reasonably practically potential to result in environmenta able in the event of a Who is in charge?
-The site Chief Warden is in o charge of this type of incident Who to call In the event of a spill that has discharged off site, urgently contact.
-Name Chief Warden (Site Manager) - Matt Kelly Deputy Warden - Bill Brittain Ballina Pumping Service EPA Emergency Sewage Cleanup Contact no: UHF Channel 20 0429790895 0439425345 0437 963 976 131 555 1300926375 Emergency equipment required Emergency spill kits First aid kit Emergency supplies, such as drinking water Site communication devices Resuming operations Clearance to be obtained from site manager Area made safe.
+Prevent If spill has the potential to run off site, construct a bund around to prevent it leaving confines of spill area Absorb A commercial septic vacuum / pump truck contractor should be called to remove all visible liquid and solid material.
+Disposal An emergency sewerage remediation company must be used for the cleanup Reporting Incident details must be entered into iCare along with corrective and preventative actions Further response All due care must be taken to prevent any of the effluent from discharging from site EPA and DPIE must be notified as soon as reasonably practicable in the event of a large spill that has or has the potential to result in environmental harm Who is in charge?
+The site Chief Warden is in charge of this type of incident Who to call In the event of a spill that has discharged off site, urgently contact.
+Name Chief Warden (Site Manager) - Matt Kelly Deputy Warden - Jade O'Brien Ballina Pumping Service EPA Emergency Sewage Cleanup Contact no: UHF Channel 39 0429790895 0484063221 0437 963 976 131 555 1300926375 Emergency equipment required Emergency spill kits First aid kit Emergency supplies, such as drinking water Site communication devices Resuming operations Clearance to be obtaine Area made safe. ed from site manager